Last updated: April 3, 2026

 "After adding one bar photo with friends, girls started commenting on it.
 Made me seem way more social." - Marcus, 31

-Key finding:: One social photo provides credibility.
+Key finding: One social photo provides credibility.
 Multiple group photos confuse the viewer into cognitive overhead, triggering left swipes.
 The user's brain shouldn't have to work to identify you.

 Key takeaway: Social proof signals approachability and likeability, but only if you're clearly visible.
 Multiple group shots backfire completely.